TOMToolkit/tom_base/docs/customization/htmx_tables.rst

 Things get a bit more complex when we try to sort by properties.
 See the `django_tables2 docs
 <https://django-tables2.readthedocs.io/en/latest/pages/ordering.html>`_ for more specifics, but basically we have to
 build our own sorting method using python and store the primary keys in the proper order.
+The TOMtoolkit offers a basic version of this via ``HTMXTable.model_property_ordering``.
+The usage of this method is demonstrated below, but caution should be used before implementing this.
 This is very expensive for large databases, and should only be done if your table won't ever hold too many objects.

 .. code-block:: python
     :caption: myapp/tables.py
     :linenos:
-    :emphasize-lines: 1, 8, 10-26
+    :emphasize-lines: 1, 8, 10-11

     from django.db.models import Case, When